|On this page…|

 Plot the data to view and analyze the data characteristics.

-In the normal operating range of 15—90 degrees, the input and output variables have a linear relationship, as shown in the following figure.
+In the normal operating range of 15-90 degrees, the input and output variables have a linear relationship.
 You use a linear model of low order to model this relationship.

 In the throttle system, a hard stop limits the valve position to 90 degrees, and a spring brings the valve to 15 degrees when the DC motor is turned off.
 These physical components introduce nonlinearities that a linear model cannot capture.